Leverege/deprecated-microchip-avr-iot/README.md

 # AVR-IoT Quick Start

 This repository contains resources for quickly connecting your [AVR-IoT device](https://avr-iot.com/) to your own Google Project and deploying a live UI to Firebase.
-It assumes **you have already configured your device with Microchip's MPExpress editor** (coming soon).
+It assumes **you have already configured your device with Microchip's AVR START rapid development tool** (coming soon).

 Following this guide, you will clone this repo into your Google Cloud project, and run a script that:
 * enables [Cloud Functions](https://cloud.google.com/functions/docs/), [Cloud IoT Core](https://cloud.google.com/iot-core/), and [Pub/Sub](https://cloud.google.com/pubsub/),